ChangJoseph/Database-Management-Project-MySQL/README.md

 #  Database Management Project MySQL
 A pedagogical project to further reinforce SQL querying concepts

-Specifications are located in "HA3 DB_Project_Description_CS550.pdf"
-Main SQL query file is located in "solution_sql/queries.sql"
+Specifications are located in project description pdf file in the main directory Main SQL query file is located in "solution_sql/queries.sql"

 # Contributor